berkes/connecting_drupal/connecting_drupal/connecting/05_pushing_into_Drupal.md

 * Validate: custom.
 * Forgery and Bot-protection: custom.
 * Data handling and processing: custom.
-* Sorry, bad luck with Drupal
+* Sorry, "bad luck" with Drupal.

 # Bad luck? #
 * As in: it won't help you, as framework.